Classification in Machine Learning

 For the best of career growth, check out Intellipaat’s Machine Learning Course and get certified.

 Now that we know what exactly classification is, we will be going through the Machine Learning classification algorithms:

 - Naive Bayes

-Logistic regression is a binary classification algorithm which gives out the probability for something to be true or false.
+Logistic regression is a binary classification algorithm that gives out the probability for something to be true or false.

 Let’s take this example to understand logistic regression:

 Here, we have two independent variables ‘Temperature’ and ‘Humidity’, while the dependent variable is ‘Rain’.
-We are trying to determine the probability of raining, on the basis of different values for ‘Temperature’ and ‘Humidity’.
+We are trying to determine the probability of raining, based on different values for ‘Temperature’ and ‘Humidity’.

 Logistic regression is an estimation of the logit function and the logit function is simply a log of odds in favor of the event.